typed-sigterm/vitepress-giscus/docs/en/usage.md

 :::

-Next, create the following files in the `.vitepress/theme` directory of your VitePress site:
+In your VitePress site's `.vitepress/theme` directory, create the following files:

 ::: code-group